philipturner/ue5-nanite-macos/README.md

 ---

-- At least 150 GB of free disk space.
-I'm still figuring out how much space this consumes, but actively monitor your free disk space if you have a small SSD.
+- Around 100 GB of free disk space.
+This is a rough estimate; a Mac with less free space might work.
 - Install [Homebrew](https://brew.sh).
 - Install Git.
 This can be accomplished using Homebrew: `brew install git`.
 - Install Xcode 14 beta from [developer.apple.com](https://developer.apple.com/xcode/resources).
 Rename the app `Xcode-beta` and place it in `~/Applications`.